skaya-org/documentation/docs/skaya-frontend/Create/Component.md

 ❯ ◯ api
 ```

   You can select existing components or APIs to import into your newly generated component, allowing for seamless integration and reusability.
 For instance, you might want to import a `Walletbutton` component and a `Login` API into a new `NftCard` component.

+- Learn how to create Apis in our [Api Create Guide](/docs/skaya-frontend/Create/Api).

 ```bash
 ✔ Select which required components you would like to import: component, api